BrettNon/CS-5804-MiniProject/README.md

 ## 🚀 How to Run This App on a New Computer

-Follow these steps to get the Virginia Tech-themed offline weather + chatbot app up and running on any machine.
+Follow these steps to get this app up and running on any machine.

 ### ✅ Prerequisites